 Previously Deported Alien Charged With Illegal Re-Entry

-HARRISBURG- The United States Attorney’s Office for the Middle District of Pennsylvania announced today that on September 21, a federal grand jury in Harrisburg charged Jose Miguel Francisco with illegal re-entry into the United States by a previously deported alien.
-Francisco, age 30, was previously deported from the United States in 2011.
+HARRISBURG – The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Isidro Aguilar-Mendoza, age 43, of Mexico, was indicted by a federal grand jury with illegal re-entry into the United States by a previously deported alien.

 Indictments and Criminal Informations are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.